Key takeaways:

 As a result, many teams focus on high-volume scenarios and accept that some gaps will only be discovered in production.
 Failed calls and escalation rates are reduced, but rarely eliminated.

 AI has exposed the flaws of this model by making those gaps harder to predict and faster to wreak havoc when they show up.
 Simply put, systems that generate responses dynamically require a different approach to validation, and that’s only becoming more obvious with agentic AI.
-It’s no surprise, then, that Metrigy’s recent Customer Experience Optimization study found that 48.4% of companies now identify AI and automation as their primary source of new CX risk.
+It’s no surprise, then, that Metrigy’s 2024 Customer Experience Optimization study found that 48.4% of companies now identify AI and automation as their primary source of new CX risk.

 In this environment, testing practices built around fixed call flows are breaking down.
 A new kind of CX assurance is needed — and that calls for a closer look at what it takes to validate both traditional IVR systems and newer AI-driven experiences with the same level of confidence.